Robotics-and-AI/realtime-collaborative-assembly/README.md

 on startup, three buzzes are played on the arduino board with ascending frequencies.
 If the robot failed to connect but the model process is online the arduino board buzzes twice.

-If a red button press is detected in the arduino board a system shutdown is triggered and two buzzes are played on the arduino board with descending frequencies.
+If a red button press is detected in the arduino board, a system shutdown is triggered and two buzzes are played with descending frequencies.

 ### Controller Process